bobdavis84/kokoro/README.md

 > **Kokoro** is an open-weight TTS model with 82 million parameters.
 Despite its lightweight architecture, it delivers comparable quality to larger models while being significantly faster and more cost-efficient.
 With Apache-licensed weights, Kokoro can be deployed anywhere from production environments to personal projects.

+## 🌐 Run Frontend on a built-in Flast server.
+For a quick guide on setting up and running the web interface, see the **[Frontend Quick Start Guide](./frontend/README.md#🚀-quick-start)**.

 ### Usage
 You can run this basic cell on [Google Colab](https://colab.research.google.com/).
 [Listen to samples](https://huggingface.co/hexgrad/Kokoro-82M/blob/main/SAMPLES.md).
 ```py